Welcome to the new Jazz@Amherst website!

-Jazz Studies Courses: from basic jazz theory to seminars on improvised music, Amherst College offers a diverse set of courses related to Jazz Studies, taught by Prof. Robinson and Senior Lecturer Diehl.
+Jazz Studies Courses: from basic jazz theory to seminars on improvised music, Amherst College offers a diverse set of courses related to Jazz Studies, taught by Prof. Robinson, Senior Lecturer Diehl and new to us this academic year-Prof. Harper.
 Additionally, the Music Department brings highly respected scholars to speak and perform every semester.

 Extra-departmental student projects: from jazz-hip-hop fusion bands to 10-piece swing ensembles, Amherst student-musicians are constantly exploring jazz outside of the classroom or recital hall.
 Paying gigs are common for experienced musicians, both on and off campus, and even sometimes involve department faculty.